 Once you finish writing the code and organizing the files that make up your website, you need to put it all online so people can find it.
-This article lays out how to get your simple sample code online with little effort.
+This article explains how to get your simple sample code online with little effort.

-- Hosting — rented file space on a hosting company's web server.
-You put your website files on this space, and the web server serves the content to web users who request it.
+- Web hosting is rented file space on a hosting company's web server.
+You put website files on the web server.
+The web server provides website content to website visitors.

-- A domain name — the unique address where people can find your website, like
+- A domain name is the unique address where people find your website, such as

-http://www.bbc.co.uk.
-You rent your domain name for so many years from a domain registrar.
+https://www.bbc.co.uk.
+You can rent your domain name for as many years as you want from a domain registrar.

 Many professional websites go online this way.

-In addition, you will need an File Transfer Protocol (FTP) program (see How much does it cost: software for more details) to actually transfer the website files over to the server.
-FTP programs vary widely, but generally you have to log on to your web server using details provided by your hosting company (e.g. username, password, host name).
-Then the program shows you your local files and the web server's files in two windows, so you can transfer them back and forth:
+In addition, you will need a File Transfer Protocol (FTP) program (see How much does it cost: software for more details) to actually transfer the website files over to the server.
+FTP programs vary widely, but generally, you have to connect to your web server using details provided by your hosting company (typically username, password, hostname).
+Then the program shows you your local files and the web server's files in two windows, and provides a way for you to transfer files back and forth.

 Tips for finding hosting and domains

-- We don't promote specific commercial hosting companies here.
-To find hosting companies and domain name registrars, just search for "web hosting" and "domain names" to find a company selling domain name registrations.
-All such companies will have a feature to allow you to search for the domain name you want.
+- MDN does not promote specific commercial hosting companies or domain name registrars.
+To find hosting companies and registrars, just search for "web hosting" and "domain names".
+All registrars will have a feature to allow you to check if the domain name you want is available.

-- Your home or office Internet service provider may provide some limited hosting for a small website.
-The available feature set will be limited, but it might be perfect for your first experiments — contact them and ask!
+- Your home or office internet service provider may provide some limited hosting for a small website.
+The available feature set will be limited, but it might be perfect for your first experiments.

-- There are a few free services available like Neocities, Blogger, and WordPress.
-Again, you get what you pay for, but they are ideal for your initial experiments.
-Free services mostly don't require FTP software for uploads either — you can just drag and drop right inside their web interface.
+- There are also free services available like Neocities, Google Sites, Blogger, and WordPress.
+Sometimes you get what you pay for, but sometimes these resources are good enough for your initial experiments.

 Some tools let you publish your website online: